yairm210/Unciv/From-code-to-deployment.md

 * Change the versionCode and versionName in the android build.gradle so that Google Play and F-droid can recognize that it's a different release
 * Upload the new version to Google Play - we start at a 10% rollout, after a day with no major problems go to 30%, and after another day to 100%.
 If you were counting that means that most players will get the new version after 2+ days.
    * If there were problems, we halt the current rollout, fix the problems, and release a patch version, which starts at 10% again.
 * Add a tag to the commit of the version.
-When [Travis](https://travis-ci.org/yairm210/UnCiv) sees that we've added a tag, it will run a build, and this time (because of the configuration we put in the [travis.yml](https://github.com/yairm210/Unciv/blob/master/.travis.yml) file), it will:
+When the [Github action](https://github.com/yairm210/Unciv/actions/workflows/buildAndDeploy.yml) sees that we've added a tag, it will run a build, and this time (because of the configuration we put in the [yml file](https://github.com/yairm210/Unciv/blob/master/.github/workflows/buildAndDeploy.yml) file), it will:
-   * Compile an unsigned APK for Android
-   * Pack a .jar file for every operating system with Java
+   * Pack a .jar file, which will work for every operating system with Java
-   * Use Linux and Windows JDKs to create standalone zips for 32 and 64 bit systems
+   * Use Linux and Windows JDKs to create standalone zips for 32 and 64 bit systems, because we can't rely on the fact that users will have a JRE
    * Download [Butler](https://itch.io/docs/butler/installing.html) and use it to [push](https://itch.io/docs/butler/pushing.html) the new versions to the [itch.io page](https://yairm210.itch.io/unciv)
    * Upload all of these files to a new release on Github, which will get added to the [Releases](https://github.com/yairm210/Unciv/releases) page
 * The F-Droid bot checks periodically if we added a new tag.
 When it recognizes that we did, it will update the [yaml file here](https://gitlab.com/fdroid/fdroiddata/blob/master/metadata/com.unciv.app.yml) (requires human acceptance)